souravjha127/Face-detection-/README.md

 # Face-detection-
-Basic machine learning project using OpenCV library to read the file and detect face.
+Basic machine learning project using OpenCV library to read the file and detect face in the image.